Ahmedkhafagy6/flask-app/README.md

 wrote source_port = 22 instead of destination_port — the rule would pass silently but block me, because clients connect FROM random ports drift test (Docker provider): deleted the container by hand → terraform plan detected it and offered to recreate it the playground RG isn't mine → read it with a data block instead of resource — resource = I own it, data = I only read it

+## Stage: Ansible
+**What was built:**
+playbook to prepare the servers: Docker + k3s + GitHub runner

+**How it works:**
+describes the desired state, not commands — safe to re-run any time (idempotent via creates)

+**Problems I hit:**
+sudo asked for a password and automation has no terminal to type it — set passwordless sudo for the lab user pasted the full curl command into src — the unarchive module downloads by itself, src takes only the URL learned the difference between ok / changed / skipping in the play recap